- Start date: September

 Why this course?

-This is one of the few programmes globally that offers a specific degree in prosthetics and orthotics.
-The National Centre for Prosthetics and Orthotics (NCPO) has an international reputation for quality education within this field.
-The staff of the NCPO is involved in research and clinical practice both nationally and internationally.
+The MSc Prosthetics & Orthotics is one of the few programmes globally that offers a specific degree in prosthetics and orthotics.
+The National Centre for Prosthetics and Orthotics (NCPO), within the Department of Biomedical Engineering, has an international reputation for quality education within this field.
+Staff of the NCPO is involved in research and clinical practice both nationally and internationally.

-The main aim of the course is to produce postgraduates capable of developing careers in allied health professionals and biomedical engineering (research, industrial and NHS).
+The course aims to produce postgraduates with a first degree to be in Prosthetics & Orthotics, who are capable of developing careers in allied health professions and biomedical engineering (research, industrial and NHS).

-We require candidates first degree to be in Prosthetics & Orthotics.
 Our learning environment brings together ideas and concepts from science, medicine and engineering to enable the development of relevant clinical and industrial research.
+You'll also benefit from the opportunity to meet our many industrial and clinical collaborators to help advise and further your career.

 What you'll study

-Taught classes, laboratory demonstrations, practical exercises and clinical visits take place during semesters 1 and 2.
-Diploma students then complete a project dissertation and MSc students complete a research or development project reported by a thesis.
+Taught classes, laboratory demonstrations, practical exercises and clinical visits take place during Semesters 1 and 2.
+MSc students complete a research or development project reported by a thesis.

 Visits to local clinical centres and lectures from industrialists and visiting experts from the UK and overseas are an integral part of our courses.